-Services that are covered for you What you must pay when you get these services someone else.
-All other components of blood are covered beginning with the first pint used.Physician services for days 61-90 \$816 copayment per day for each lifetime reserve day (up to 60 days over Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
+What you must pay when Services that are covered for you you get these services someone else.
+All other components of blood are covered Prior authorization is beginning with the first pint used. required.
+Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
-If you are not sure if you are an inpatient or an your lifetime) You pay these amounts until you reach the out-of- pocket maximum. outpatient, you should ask the hospital staff.
-Prior authorization is You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
-If You Have Medicare - Ask !
-This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital- Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
+You can also find more information in a Medicare fact sheet called Are You a Hospital Inpatient or Outpatient?
+If You Have Medicare - Ask!
+This fact sheet is available on the Web at https://es.medicare.gov/publications/11435-Medicare-Hospital-Benefits.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week. required.
+You can call these numbers for